homanchou/sketchyPad/README.md

     jQuery.sketchyPad.setOpacity(0.9);

 sketchyPad stores these brush settings in localStorage.
 You can retrieve the values with getters to initialize your custom sliders and color picker on page load.
+See example/index.html

 ### switch out color picker

 If you prefer another color picker, simply bind the onChange event to the setColor static function.

     jQuery.sketchyPad.setColor(...);

 ### brushes

-Create custom brushes by adding your own brush file in brushes folder (see brush samples).
+Create custom brushes by adding a class that implements the 4 methods:

+1. init
+2. strokeStart
+3. stroke
+4. strokeEnd

+include the brush file into the page, create a selector and bind it's onChange event to the `$.sketchyPad.setBrush()` method.

 Tested with
 -----------

-jQuery 1.6.1 & Chrome 13
+jQuery 1.6.1, 1.7.1
+Chrome 13,16

 TODO